tonyriverms/DoNetExtensions/StringExtensions.md

 ### <a name="MultipleStringSearch"></a>17.
 Multiple Keyword Search

 Adds a ``MultipleStringSearch`` class that provides methods for efficient multiple keywords search.
+The method could be 3 times faster than naive use of IndexOf for 10 keywords.

 ```c#
 var msearcher = new MultipleStringSearch(keywords: new[] {"key1", "key2", "key3", "key4", ...}) // you can pass in as many keywords as you like.